Kava kava

 Kava kava as it relates to DILI in Health report: Genetics of Antibiotics-Induced Liver Injury

-Overall, while kava kava has been traditionally used for its calming effects, it is important to be aware of the potential risk of liver injury associated with its use.
-Patients should consult with a healthcare provider before using kava kava to ensure its safety and minimize the risk of DILI.Supplements for DILI
+In conclusion, while kava kava has been traditionally used for its calming effects, it is important to be aware of the potential risk of liver injury associated with its use.
+Practicing caution and monitoring for any signs of liver damage can help mitigate the risk of DILI with kava kava.

 Here are some dietary supplements related to the content in this report.
 Click the shopping cart to purchase the supplement from our partners.